ryan4yin/nixos-rk3588/README.md

 ## TODO

-- [ ] Build a minimal bootable image w, with the vendor's uboot and kernel.
+- [ ] Build a minimal bootable image, with the vendor's uboot and kernel.
 - [ ] Make the image more useful by adding supports for gpu/gpio/audio/...